Hari-101/Hari-101.github.io/_posts/2024-12-07-Notes-on-RLHF4LLM.md

   - Notes
 ---

-# RLHF Setting for LLM
+# One possible MDP Setting in RLHF for LLM at token level

 Let the vocabulary be set **V**.
 Let an input query be: